upkie/new_agent/README.md

 ## Getting started

 1. Create a new repository from this template
-2. Search for the string "TODO" and update files accordingly
-3. Replace `LICENSE` with the license of your choice (the default one is Apache-2.0)
+2. Replace `LICENSE` with the license of your choice (the default one is Apache-2.0)
+3. Search for the string "TODO" and update files accordingly:
+    - The first instance is in `Makefile`
+    - The second instance is in `WORKSPACE`
 4. Start listing your dependencies in `environment.yaml`
-5. Rename and start implement your agent from `agent.py`
+5. Implement your agent starting from `agent/main.py`
-6. Implement your C++ spines in the `spines` directory
+6. Customize your C++ spines in the `spines` directory

 ## Usage